firefly-iii/docs/docs/docs/firefly-iii/faq/translate.md

 ### Enable the language

-First, open `app/config/firefly.php` in your favorite text editor and search for the languages configuration.
+First, open `app/config/firefly.php` in your favorite text editor and search for the languages' configuration.
 You should see a bunch of languages listed in a row:

 ![Enabled languages](images/enabled.png)